rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-2-in-pre-order.md

 end
 ```

-Recall that the PRE and the PRER traversal is backward-oriented.
-That is, each
-node `c` has a parent `p` that is presequent to it in the sequence of node
-definitions `n`.
-After all, the tree order is as a suborder embedded into the
-corresponding traces.

-* `(p presequent-to c)` for `(p ancestor-of c)` is true

-Note that sequence `rp` is intended to maintain a rooted path as a sequence of
+Note that sequence `rp` is intended to maintain a rooted path as a sequence
-nodes.
+of nodes.
 Usually, this would be implemented as a stack of nodes.
-However, since
+However,
-a stack maintains its elements in reverse, this option was not chosen as a
+since a stack maintains its elements in reverse, this option was not chosen
-matter of clarity.
+as a matter of clarity.

 Note that expression `rp.setLast(level, current)` is expected to first ensure
 that the array's capacity is such that the given node can be set at the